rrg1459/resend/README.md

 # README

-Tiny app for use gem "resend".
+Tiny app for use gems

+* resend
+* whenever
+* dotenv-rails